chyzheng/biostat840-intro-Chunyan-Zheng/README.md

 Biostat 840 Project 1

-This website is authored by Chunyan Zheng.
+Link to the website: https://chyzheng.github.io/biostat840-intro-Chunyan-Zheng/ This website is authored by Chunyan Zheng.

-Link to the website: https://chyzheng.github.io/biostat840-intro-Chunyan-Zheng/
+The website is my personal website with an example analysis.
+It is created by quarto website and deployed by Github Pages.